Pharmaceutical sales representative: Methods

 Doctors can receive small gifts, such as free dinners, event or travel tickets, clocks, free drug samples and swag like pens, paper pads, and office toys with company logos.
 Controversial inducements include jobs offers for the drug company, consulting / speaking fees, and all-expense-paid travel to resorts and exotic locations where attendance is limited or not mandatory.

 Pharmaceutical Representative is a trade journal featuring common sales tactics such as how to close a tough sale by flattering a stubborn doctor.
 Along with flattery, the attractiveness of sales reps has been noted, with a trend of former cheerleaders entering the field.
 Researchers stated that "seduction appeared to be a deliberate industry strategy", and in informal survey by a doctor found that 12 out of 13 women sales reps said they had been sexually harassed by doctors.

 Me-too drugs

-Sales reps push new "follow on" or "me-too" drugs with free samples that are more expensive than existing generic drugs, such as Nexium which costs three times as much as its predecessor Prilosec, with no evidence of improved efficacy.
+Issues can arise regarding the multi-million dollar industry in which pharmaceutical and medical reps work.
+A number of sales reps have reportedly pushed new "follow on" or "me-too" drugs with free samples that are more expensive than existing generic drugs, such as Nexium which costs three times as much as its predecessor Prilosec, with no evidence of improved efficacy.
 With beta-blockers and statins, me-too drugs have improved results, and increased competition while lowering prices.
 As me-too drugs are similar but new, their side effects can be unknown and not well understood.
 Pharmaceutical marketing / reps assert a me-too drug may work better than another, but they "don’t test their me-too drugs in people who have not done well with an earlier drug of the same class."